 Then life got busy, my own personal career in PR and Marketing took up the majority of my time, and I stopped giving Almost Famaus the love it needed.
 I also started to doubt myself, and my voice.
 Aren’t I too old to be a blogger?
 Does anyone give a shit what a 34 year old woman has to say if she’s not a mummy blogger or a wag?

-So many time last year I went to email my web developer to ask him to shut it down.
+So many times last year I went to email my web developer to ask him to shut it down.
 To be honest the main thing that stopped me was that so many of my accounts and subscriptions were linked to this damn email address!
 So i kept it, ‘for now’ I kept telling myself.
 Oh and while I was gone, someone took my .com and turned it into an asian porn site, so just a word of warning don’t forget the .au!
 And also, don’t let your websites expire….

 The past few months and particularly since the new year has kicked in, I’ve missed writing and so many times now in just a few months people have asked me why I don’t do it anymore.
 Because I’m busy?
 Bullshit – if I can binge watch 12 hours of Netflix I’ve got time to write.
 I don’t know what about yet, but I’ll just see where it takes me.